PrestaShop/prestashop.github.io/news/_posts/starter-theme/2015-12-17-starter-theme-news-3.markdown

 ## Page layout

 We don't want to impose a 3 columns layout for template developers anymore.
 We want to make something more flexible.
-With the Starter Theme, template developers will be able to implements as many layouts as they want.
-PrestaShop users will be able to select the wanted layout directly in the back office, among those supported by the template.
+As a theme developer, you will be able to ship your theme with as many layouts as you want.
+For example you can have a full width layout, 2 columns split in 2 halves or one third/two third.
+Better yet, you can add hooks inside template so you can have specific sidebars.
+PrestaShop users will be able to select the wanted layout directly in the back office, among those supported by the theme.

 ## Checkout process